OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 # GitJS application №2: Mahjong solitaire

-Currently the game has the following functionality:
+Currently, the game has the following functionality:

 **2.1.
 Selection and removal of tiles off the field according to Mahjong solitaire rules**